 Idea 2 build a granny flat out the back.
 This was quickly scrapped because we have a tiny backyard and the cost of a granny flat or studio is $100K or thereabouts.

 The easiest way turned out to be simply renting out a spare room.
 It also required the biggest compromise in terms of privacy.

 The layout of our home had a few things going for it.
-Firstly, a second bathroom near the back of the home, close to the room we had earmarked for renting out.
+Firstly, a renovated bathroom near the back of the home, close to the room we had earmarked for renting out.
 Second, there was potential for side access.